-From Parent-Pleasing to People-Pleasing: Unpacking the Cycle"
+From Parent-Pleasing to People-Pleasing: Unpacking the Cycle

 Ever wonder why you struggle so much with putting others' needs before your own?
 Why the idea of disappointing someone feels almost unbearable?
 It might feel like just a need to be nice, but for many of us, there’s a deeper story underneath.
 Let’s gently explore how our upbringing can shape these patterns and how we can begin to free ourselves from them.